ImSeanConroy/blocklist/README.md

-# Website Blocker
+# BlockList: Block Websites & Stay Focused

-Stay Focused and Efficient.
+Stay focused and efficient while browsing the web.
 A simple Chrome extension that helps you stay productive by blocking distracting websites during specific times.
 Control your browsing habits and stay focused on what matters!

 ## Getting Started